-- Ensure there are no dusts or debris on the bottom surface of the jaw and top surface of the jaw slides. - 2.
-Each jaw segment has a number indented on the jaw edge to indicate its correct mounting for minimal position runout.
-Loosely screw the jaw segment onto the jaw slide with the number slide. matching the jaw The numbering should be 1,2,3,4 in a clockwise direction.
+- Ensure there are no dusts or debris on the bottom surface of the jaw and top surface of the jaw slides. - Each jaw segment has a number indented on the jaw edge to indicate its correct mounting position for minimal runout.
+Loosely screw the jaw segment onto the jaw slide with the number matching the jaw slide.
+The numbering should be 1,2,3,4 in a clockwise direction.